Movement-DAO/move-docs/docs/dao/intro/genesis.md

 ### Governance NFT

-As an invitation to the top 1,500 active decentralized governance pioneers, Juicebox.money and Tribute DAO communities, a governance [NFT](https://etherscan.io/address/0xdd407a053fa45172079916431d06E8e07f655042) was air dropped and Twitter postings detailed the purpose.
-Additionally, individuals who participated consistently in the DAO's Discord, drafted proposals, and engaged in the community were given a governance nfts at no cost.[^2] The nft was a derivative of the [Bored Ape No. 1420.](https://opensea.io/assets/ethereum/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d/1420).[^3]
+A governance [NFT](https://etherscan.io/address/0xdd407a053fa45172079916431d06E8e07f655042) was airdropped as an invitation to the top 1,500 active decentralized governance pioneers, the [juicebox.money](https://juicebox.money) community, and to the Tribute DAO community, and Twitter postings detailed the purpose.
+Additionally, individuals who participated consistently in the DAO's Discord, drafted proposals, and engaged in the community were given governance NFTs at no cost.[^2] The NFT was a derivative of [Bored Ape No. 1420.](https://opensea.io/assets/ethereum/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d/1420).[^3]

 ### Treasury Oversight

 As of August 2022, the DAO's [Gnosis Safe](/peace/governance/multisig) had not yet invested in any significant asset diversification strategies.
-The DAO should appoint a treasury committee where individuals with prior experience managing at least $1,000,000 worth of cryptocurrency over an extended length of time can make written recommendations to the DAO.
+The DAO should appoint a treasury committee where individuals with prior experience managing at least $1,000,000 worth of cryptocurrency over an extended length of time, either individually or through multisig wallets, can make written recommendations to the DAO.
 Community/contributor recommendations endorsed by committee members should also be considered.
-The prior experience managing cryptocurrencies includes current multisig wallets.

 _See [Governance MIP-001](https://snapshot.org/#/movedao.eth/proposal/0x5494278f1f52faed8f2a0d61f0909d81d92364fa871a2b9183a61ce179bc7671) ([IPFS](https://snapshot.mypinata.cloud/ipfs/QmRDyENgBHSDNr3YuoGhS3yvnyzNfumtxoKm39h8NsD9Jn))._